 Objects That Exhibit Projectile Motion Follow a Path

 Have you ever watched a soccer ball arc through the air, or seen a paper airplane glide until it finally hits the ground?
-Those moments feel almost magical, but behind them lies a tidy physics rule: objects that exhibit projectile motion follow a path.
-It’s a simple phrase that packs a punch, and if you dig a little deeper, you’ll see why this concept is the cornerstone of everything from sports to space travel Worth keeping that in mind..
+Which means those moments feel almost magical, but behind them lies a tidy physics rule: objects that exhibit projectile motion follow a path.
+It’s a simple phrase that packs a punch, and if you dig a little deeper, you’ll see why this concept is the cornerstone of everything from sports to space travel.

 What Is Projectile Motion?